LesiaChaban/gdk-oci-oke-workshop/08-test-app/test-app.md

 	</copy>
 	```

-4. You should see the profile picture _foo.jpg_ downloaded in the __ directory in VS Code.
+4. You should see the profile picture _foo.jpg_ downloaded in your project's root directory in VS Code.
 Click the picture to view it.

    ![View Picture](./images/view-pic-foo.jpg)